-Object destructuring allows us to 'pull out' specific named 🔑s from an object literal and bind values to variables.
+Object destructuring allows us to 'pull out' specific named 🔑s or properties from an object literal and bind values to variables.

 This can save us some typing because we don't need to use

 . to access these values.

 As we destructure, we can choose to bind to a variable with a different name.

 The destructuring must match the name of the 🔑 in the original object.
 It's the part after the

 : that will be new 'custom' variable name.